zmedlnow/stash-vr-companion/README.md

     3. *Screen Type* (or "projection"), which must be either:
         * `DOME` - 3D 180° projection, this is what most VR videos use.
         * `FISHEYE` - Fish Eye lense projection
-        * `190°` or `RF52` - 3d 190° projection used by SLR
+        * `190°` or `RF52` - 3D 190° projection used by SLR
         * `200°` or `MKX200` - 3D 200° projection used by SLR
         * `MKX220` - 3D 220° projection used by SLR
         * `SPHERE` - 3D 360° projection used by some earlier videos
         * `MONO` - Mono video with the same image for both eyes, commonly used with mono 360 videos
+        * `2DCONV` - 2D to 3D conversions

 ## Additional filter categories
 The default categories are Recent, 2D and VR.
 You can pin a studio and performers by adding a string to the studio description and a tag to the performer.
-Typically you will apply the tags "export_deovr", "FLAT" to a 2d scene or "export_deovr","DOME","SBS" for most 180° VR scenes.
+Typically you will apply the tags `export_deovr`, `FLAT` to a 2d scene, `export_deovr`, `SBS`, `DOME` for most 180° VR scenes, and `export_deovr`, `SBS`, `2DCONV` for most converted 2D scenes.

-To pin a studio edit the studio in stash and add the string EXPORT_DEOVR to the description field for the studio.
+To pin a studio edit the studio in stash and add the string `EXPORT_DEOVR` to the description field for the studio.

-To Pin a performer edit the performer and add the tag export_deovr to the performer.
+To Pin a performer edit the performer and add the tag `export_deovr` to the performer.

-To Pin a tag the tag must be a sub tag of export_deovr.
-Edit export_deovr and add the tag as a child.
+To Pin a tag the tag must be a sub tag of `export_deovr`.
+Edit `export_deovr` and add the tag as a child.

 ## Running in docker
 Configuration is done by providing environment variables to the docker container.
-The web server is running on port 5000 in the container.
+The web server is running on port `5000` in the container.
-The folder /cache is used for an image cache and should be configured as a docker volume.
+The folder `/cache` is used for an image cache and should be configured as a docker volume.
-The folder /hsp is used to store hsp files, these are configuration files used by heresphere to store scene settings including markers.
+The folder `/hsp` is used to store hsp files, these are configuration files used by heresphere to store scene settings including markers.

 | Parameter                                     | Function                                                                                                                                                                                            |
 |:----------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|